gnanasurya2/CodeAsylums-Hiring-Challenge-FullStack/README.md

 - Labels will decide the score associated with the issue
 - Select the issue according to your will and the score you wish to learn.
 - As soon as you solve an issue, raise a PR for that issue.
-- Do not wait for that issue to get merged, move on to the next issue.
+- Do not wait for that PR to get merged, move on to the next issue.

 #### [Assets For Frontend](https://github.com/codeasylums-bootcamp/CodeAsylums-Hiring-Challenge-FullStack/tree/master/Frontend/Assets-Frontend)